HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/haproxy-migration/haproxy-migration.md

 # Haproxy Migration

-This documentation explains the method to test HAProxy side by side with ambassador.
-Here ambassador is running in the default port, and HAProxy is running in its own port (i.e `31001`).
+This documentation explains the method to test HAProxy side by side with Ambassador.
+Here Ambassador is running in the default port, and HAProxy is running in its own port (i.e `31001`).

 ## HAProxy deployment
 In the helm chart value file, you can see an option for HAProxy (same as other applications) to enable/disable the application.
 If there is a derived value file from the main values file, there would be an option for that as well to enable/disable HAProxy.